1. IEEE Signal Processing Magazine

 Special Issue Announcements: Special Issues of Journals, Transactions, Magazines and Paper Deadlines, published by the IEEE Signal Processing Society:

 Also, visit the AASP TC Conferences/Workshops page.

 The Nominations, Awards and Elections Subcommittee of the AASP Technical Committee is currently seeking nominations for new Members.
-Nominations should be submitted directly to Sharon Gannot (sharon DOT gannot AT biu DOT ac DOT il), the TC Chair.
+Nominations should be submitted by September 15, 2019 to the AASP TC Past Chair, Sharon Gannot (sharon DOT gannot AT biu DOT ac DOT il), and to the AASP TC Chair Paris Smaragdis (paris at illinois dot edu).
 Each nomination must include a nomination form together with a full CV of the nominee.
-The nomination deadline is set as 15 September 2018.
-The nomination deadline is set as 15 September 2018.

 All TC candidates must be current IEEE and SPS members in good standing.
 New member candidates can be self-nominated or nominated by TC members.
 Members will serve a term of three years.
 Current TC members who are in their first term may be nominated for a second consecutive term, but are not eligible to vote in the new member election.
 After the second term on a TC, members may run for additional terms, but there must be an absence of at least 3 years between terms.
 New members must be willing to review papers within the area of the TC, which are submitted to the Society’s conferences, review papers for workshops owned or co-owned by the TC, serve in the subcommittees established by the TC, and perform other duties as assigned.

 Technical Committee members will be elected by the members of the Technical Committee itself based on the needs of the Technical Committee.